betuah/lks-course-order/README.md

 npm install
 npm run test
 ```
 these command will be generate `test-result.xml` file in **report** folder with JUnit format.
-If you want to show the testing result in the terminal, just following this command bellow :
+If you want to show the testing result in the terminal, just following this command below :
 ```sh
 npm install
 npm run testdev